Campanari/neon-mini-hackathon/README.md

 * Use all the fields already present in the entities
 * You can remap the properties (for example, use UserId instead of User in the entities) if you find it better to work with
 * That's pretty much it, go crazy and get it done

+## Business Requirements
+* You must be able to create a blog post
+* You must be able to write comments to a blog post
+* A blog post must have a title, an author and a content.
+They might also have comments and tags
+* We should be able to search posts by tags, authors and title
+* You must persist all the information somewhere

 ## What are the evaluation criteria?
 * Clean code